Advent: December 13th

 Today's feast can easily be harmonized with Advent themes.
 The very name Lucy pulsates with light, a living symbol amid the season's darkness (the days are now the shortest of the year).
 As a wise virgin Lucy advances with a burning lamp to meet the Bridegroom.
 She typifies the Church and the soul now preparing their bridal robes for a Christmas marriage.

 - Select one of the recipes for this feast to prepare.
-Here is a recipe for cuccia, an Italian dish.
+Of special mention is cuccia, an Italian dish.
 This is another version.

 - Say a prayer to St. Lucy for those who are physically and spiritually blind.

 - Read the Life of St. Lucy taken from Ælfric’s Lives of the Saints written in the 10th century.

 - For St. Lucia Swedish resources, see Hemslöjd.
 Especially recommended are the St. Lucia's Crowns, either plastic to wear or brass for display.
 Or make one, as suggested by this tutorial.

 - Read this short biography for children and Lucy's Lesson of Light.

 - Lucia: Saint of Light by Katherine Bolger Hyde